Permissionless-Software-Foundation/specifications/ps004-collaborative-coinjoin.md

 ### 6.2 Broadcasting
 - Once all participants have responded with their partially signed transaction, the wallet will combine them into a single fully-signed tx and will broadcast it to the network.

+### 6.3 Done
-- The wallet will send each participant a 'done' message, containing the txid of the transaction.
+- The wallet will send each participant a *Done* message, containing the txid of the transaction.

-### 6.3 Canceling
+### 6.4 Canceling
 - At any time, a wallet can cancel the transaction by sending a Cancelation message containing the UUID for Organization message.

-### 6.4 Corner Cases
+### 6.5 Corner Cases
 - If a wallet receives a new *Organization* message before it receives a response from all participants, it should send out a *Canceling* message to all participants and then respond to the *Organization* message.
 This ensure that all participants default into collaborative behavior instead of selfish behavior.

+## 7 Cleanup
+After receiving a *Done* message, all participants should change their IPFS and BCH connection information.
+This ensures that malicious participants can not track and associate transactions with nodes beyond the single transaction.